nitin42/react-color-tools/docs/BasicColorPicker.md

 `color: string`

 color prop represents what color is currently active in the color picker.
 Use this prop to initialize the color picker with a particular color, or to keep it in sync with the state of a parent component.
+The default value is `#088da5`

 ```jsx
 <BasicColorPicker color={this.state.color} />